Australia shares rise on upbeat GDP, easing tensions in Ukraine

 The S&P/ASX 200 index added 33.8 points to 5,434.0 by 0127 GMT, its biggest one-day gain in nearly three weeks.
 The benchmark is hovering some 30 points below the 5-1/2 year peak of 5,461.7 points hit on February 25.

-All 'Big Four' banks rose, with Westpac Banking Corp (WBC.AX) climbing 1.1 percent and Commonwealth Bank of Australia (CBA.AX) tacking on 0.7 percent.
-Mid-tier Bank of Queensland Ltd (BOQ.AX) added 0.5 percent.
+All 'Big Four' banks rose, with Westpac Banking Corp climbing 1.1 percent and Commonwealth Bank of Australia tacking on 0.7 percent.
+Mid-tier Bank of Queensland Ltd added 0.5 percent.

-In the consumer space, retail department stores Myer Holdings Ltd (MYR.AX) and David Jones Ltd DJS.AX climbed 1.5 percent and 1.7 percent, respectively.
+In the consumer space, retail department stores Myer Holdings Ltd and David Jones Ltd climbed 1.5 percent and 1.7 percent, respectively.

 Analysts said easing tensions in Ukraine steered investors back into equities after several days on the sidelines as Russian actions raised fears of a military conflict.